anconprotocol/protocol-v1.5/README.md

 ### Partial suppport for offchain computation

 Ancol Protocol v1 + dag-chain-redux in its current iteration is implemented using JEXL which is an expression language for javascript.
-Idealy a complete feature will have to include QuickJs compile WASM artifacts and will have to be run in a specific client side node.
+IdeaLly a complete feature will have to include QuickJs compile WASM artifacts and will have to be run in a specific client side node.

 ### Dag Indexing, publishing and privacy